Anima Books

 Introduction

 Looking at things that way led to all sorts of strange confusions and downright absurdities.
 But with this story, Lewis Carroll challenges us to see things differently, particularly in a way that is opposite to our habitual way of seeing and thinking about things.
-When applied thoughtfully, looking at things from the opposite direction can lead to new perspectives on familiar things, and it may suggest some paths to understanding that we might not otherwise have seen.

 In this same spirit, let’s take a look at the microbial community, or microbiota, of the horse's gastrointestinal system (the equine gut) from as near a microbial perspective as we can imagine.
 These miniscule residents number in the quadrillions (for some perspective, one quadrillion is 1,000,000,000,000,000), so although they're invisible to the naked eye, they have vastly more to do with how the equine gut functions — in health and disease — than you might imagine.